Weakness is reduced strength in one or more muscles.

 You may feel weak but have no real loss of strength.
 This is called subjective weakness.
 It may be due to an infection such as the flu.
 Or, you may have a loss of strength that can be noted on a physical exam.
 This is called objective weakness.

 Weakness may be caused by diseases or conditions affecting many different body systems, such as the following:

 - Adrenal glands not producing enough hormones (Addison disease)

 - Parathyroid glands producing too much parathyroid hormone (hyperparathyroidism)

-- Low sodium or potassium
+- Low blood level of sodium or potassium

 - Overactive thyroid (thyrotoxicosis)